andifalk/hello-spring-kubernetes/README.md

 The user credentials are configured using [Kubernetes Secrets](https://kubernetes.io/docs/concepts/configuration/secret/) mounted as volumes.
 This is recommended in favour of environment variables as these can easily be leaked into logs or via ```kubectl describe pod``` command.

 You may read the secrets using the Kubernetes client API as well.
-But this is not recommended as you have to give you deployed application rights to read all secrets in same namespace which might be a high security risk.
+But this is not recommended as you have to give your deployed application rights to read all secrets in same namespace which might be a high security risk.

-The user credentials are configuraed via these properties:
+The user credentials are configured by these properties:

 * user.username
 * user.password